evanberkowitz/two-dimensional-gasses/python/tdg/docs/other-references/index.rst

 We provide some utilities for drawing figures with data from the above sources.

-.. autodata:: tdg.others.REFERENCES
+.. autodata:: tdg.references.REFERENCES
    :no-value:

 Some references have data that has been superseded by works from the same author, or are far outside the typical parameter range.
 Pass a truthy ``include_all`` kwarg to include these in comparison figures.
-(For an example see :func:`PRL106110403 <tdg.others.PRL106110403.contact_comparison>`.)
+(For an example see :func:`PRL106110403 <tdg.references.PRL106110403.contact_comparison>`.)

-.. autofunction:: tdg.others.contact_comparison
+.. autofunction:: tdg.references.contact_comparison

-.. autofunction:: tdg.others.energy_comparison
+.. autofunction:: tdg.references.energy_comparison